Categorifications of Non-Integer Quivers: Types $H_4$, $H_3$ and $I_2(2n+1)$: Projections of module and derived categories under foldings

-this proves the result for projectives.
+where $e_v$ is the $\integer^{8}$-vector with a 1 at entry $v$ and 0 otherwise, and $e_{[v]}$ is the $(\integer[\gratio])^{4}$-vector with a 1 at entry $[v]$ and 0 otherwise.
+This proves the result for projectives.
 The proof for injectives is similar --- we merely compare the arrows of target $l$ and $\phi_l$ instead.
 That is, it is easy to see that we also have

 for each $i$ and $k$.

 The proof for the more general result in the lemma statement works by induction.
 So let suppose there exists $1\leq i \leq n$ and $j \geq 0$ such that

 for all $k\geq 0$.
 We will show that this implies